W E K A

 Configure the NFS global settings

-NFS global settings consist of parameters that enable you to customize various aspects of the NFS service, including the support of the NFS protocol versions, the types of Kerberos authentication to use, and the port for mount requests.
+NFS global settings consist of parameters that enable you to customize various aspects of the NFS service, including the support of the NFS protocol versions, the types of Kerberos authentication to use, and the port for mount requests and NFS locking.

 By tailoring these settings, you can ensure that the NFS service meets your needs and requirements, such as supporting NFS V3 and V4 for compatibility with different client systems.